 The UK-based firm began contacting subscribers about the breach on Wednesday.

 Some customer passwords had been disabled and would need to be reset:

 Moonpig does not store credit card information itself, so the damage from this attack is limited.
-That said, this is the second time the service has been hit this year; back in January, a flaw in the service's mobile app enabled anyone to access a user's account without a password or username, so long as they entered a valid customer ID.
-This second breach highlights the lack of intrusion detection security controls.
+That said, this is the second time the service has been hit this year; back in January, a flaw in the service's mobile app-enabled anyone to access a user's account without a password or username, so long as they entered a valid customer ID.
+This second breach highlights the lack of Host Intrusion Detection Security Controls.

 You can read the full article on SC Magazine UK here